Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_commands.md

 ---
 title: " UCONF commands"
 linkTitle: "UCONF commands"
 weight: 230
----You can use the following commands to modify configuration values, check for defaults, or get more information about a parameter.
+--- You can use the following commands to modify configuration values, check for defaults, or get more information about a parameter.
 For additional information on the unified configuration, see the section using the [unified configuration utility](../).

 **UCONFSET**

 Use to modify a technical parameter value.

 ```
-UCONFSET id=PARAMETER-KEY,value=STRING
+UCONFSET id=PARAMETER- KEY,value=STRING
 ```

 After modifying a uconf value, you typically must restart {{< TransferCFT/axwayvariablesComponentShortName  >}}.
 When the parameter flag is set to reconfig (=reconfig), you can use the reconfig command instead of a restart.
 You can check the parameter flag to see if reconfig is an option for that particular parameter.